 The tutorial doesn’t explain some key features very well, such as lasting injuries and fatigue, which can make combat much more difficult.

 Also, when it comes to combat, the variety of enemies can get a bit stale after a while, with some encounters becoming predictable.

 Choosing which path to take may just become the choice of the easiest opponents.
 Some enemies’ area-of-effect attacks can also be very difficult to distinguish.

 Conclusion of our adventure

-In the end, despite its flaws, I actually played Legends of Kingdom Rush a lot more than I expected and really enjoyed my time playing it.
+In the end, despite its flaws, I actually played a lot more Legends of Kingdom Rush than I expected and really enjoyed my time playing it.

 In summary, imagine Pit People, with fewer articles.
 Include a branching path system similar to Slay the Spire and you’d be pretty close to Legends of Kingdom Rush.

 READ MORE: Cuphead – The delicious review of the last course

 With similarities to hit games like this, Legends of Kingdom Rush certainly can’t be too bad!